aniakonie/My_Sound_Archive/README.md

 ## API's used

-Virtual Music Library app uses Spotify API (REST API) with OAuth 2.0 standard.
+My Sound Archive app uses Spotify API (REST API) with OAuth 2.0 standard.
 The authorization code flow used in the app is shown in the following Whimsical schema:

 https://whimsical.com/vml-s-oauth-2-0-AK9SEvFpFv4AvF9nLMGuSb